Motorway link could be built in the next decade

-Work to build the long-awaited relief road between the M1 and M62 could start in the next 10 years, according to a council transport chief who says it would bring huge financial rewards for Kirklees and beyond.
+Work to build a long-awaited relief road between the M1 and M62 could start in the next 10 years and bring huge benefits to Wakefield, according to a transport chief for a neighbouring council.

 The government rejected a funding application last month to help to build the route between the motorways which would cut through the heart of West Yorkshire.